 Corrective maintenance finds application in a broad spectrum of equipment, systems, and processes.
 Here are a few illustrative examples:

-1. Production Line: During preventive maintenance on a production line, a technician observes significant wear on a critical component.
-This prompts the initiation of a corrective maintenance order to repair or restore the part in the near future.
+- Production Line: During preventive maintenance on a production line, a technician observes significant wear on a critical component.
+This prompts the initiation of a corrective maintenance order to repair or restore the part shortly.

 Leveraging CMMS for Corrective Maintenance